AdaCore/gnatstudio/docs/users_guide/compilation.rst

 .. index:: menu; tools --> consoles --> auxiliary builds

-Cross-reference files generation does not output anything in the :guilabel:`Messages` view so as to not to be confused with the output of the regular build process.
+Cross-reference files generation does not output anything in the :guilabel:`Messages` view so as not to be confused with the output of the regular build process.
 If needed, you can see the output of the cross-ref generation command with the :menuselection:`Tools --> Consoles --> Auxiliary Builds` menu.